Categories

 “Camps are facing rapidly rising costs,” notes Matt Noble, Galileo Learning’s CEO.
 “Wages, rent, and materials costs have all been increasing at the most dramatic pace we’ve seen in more than two decades of operation.”

 As camp operators faced these rising costs, the average list price for a summer day camp increased by 51% between 2019 and 2023.
-But savvy shoppers on ActivityHero have been choosing the lower priced camps and getting camp discounts, paying an average of $479 for a week of day camp, an increase of 18% vs 2019.
+But savvy shoppers on ActivityHero have been choosing the lower priced camps and getting camp discounts to reduce the overall cost to families.

 Making summer camps affordable